haddocking/haddock3/README.md

 pip install haddock3
 ```

-For more detailed installation instructions (e.g. using `conda` or Python `venv`) and the installation of third-party additional software, please check the [INSTALL](docs/INSTALL.md) document.
+For detailed instructions and installation of third-party software, please check [INSTALL.md](docs/INSTALL.md)

 You might also want to check the following utilities: